DaveSkender/Stock.Indicators/docs/GUIDE.md

 ## Historical quotes

-Historical price quotes are provided to the library in the standard OHLCV `IEnumerable<Quote>` format and should have a consistent frequency (day, hour, minute, etc).
+You must provide historical price quotes to the library in the standard OHLCV `IEnumerable<Quote>` format.
+It should have a consistent period frequency (day, hour, minute, etc).
 See [using custom quote classes](#using-custom-quote-classes) if you prefer to use your own quote class.

 | name | type | notes
 | -- |-- |--